dkendrick25/weather_app/README.md

 ##Weather app

 ###Overview of the Project
 Check out the current weather for a few major cities.
+Click on the marker for more detailed information.
 Navigate to the side bar to see current stats or click on a certain city to see the 5 day forcast.

 ##Technologies Used
 * HTML5